deuxfleurs-org/garage/doc/book/cookbook/real-world.md

 - Ideally, each machine should have a SSD available in addition to the HDD you are dedicating to Garage.
-This will allow for faster access to metadata and has the potential to drastically reduce Garage's response times.
+This will allow for faster access to metadata and has the potential to significantly reduce Garage's response times.

 - This guide will assume you are using Docker containers to deploy Garage on each node.
   Garage can also be run independently, for instance as a [Systemd service](@/documentation/cookbook/systemd.md).